ErinDar/aererbnb/API-Docs.md

     ```json
     {
       "message": "Review couldn't be found",
       "statusCode": 404
     }
     ```

-## BOOKING
+## BOOKINGS

-### Get all of the current user's bookings
+### Get all of the Current User's Bookings

-Return all the bookings that the current user has made
+Return all the bookings that the current user has made.

 * Require Authentication: true
 * Request
   * Method: GET
-  * URL: /bookings/:userId
+  * URL: /api/bookings/current
   * Body: none

-* Response
+* Successful Response
   * Status Code: 200
   * Headers:
     * Content-Type: application/json